code-nuage/luadc/README.md

 `luadc` is an easy to use terminal library, it rebinds `curses` methods but also add more features to it, in basic Lua.

 First of all install `lua-rocks` via your operating system (https://luarocks.org/#quick-start).
+Then install `lcurses` from `lua-rocks` with `lua-rocks install lcurses`.

-Then you just have to require it in your main code.
+After that, you just have to require it in your main code.

 ```lua
 require("luadc")